a-fsh-r/DDPM-Based-Image-Inpainting/README.md

-# 🎨✨ RePaint Diffusion Inpainting
+# 🎨✨ RePaint - Diffusion-Based Inpainting

 In this project, **incomplete images** from the **CelebA dataset** are transformed into fully reconstructed masterpieces using **Diffusion-Based Inpainting (DDPM)** 🖌️.
 Inspired by the [RePaint paper](https://arxiv.org/abs/2201.09865) 📰.